You are here

 New Model in Kentucky

 The Kentucky River Hub operates as a Recovery Community Center (RCC), delivering a wraparound model of care for individuals impacted by substance use disorder (SUD).
-Its services reflect a public health approach that combines harm reduction with recovery-oriented support, basic needs fulfillment and peer empowerment was established to address critical service gaps in overdose prevention and recovery support across the Kentucky River District.
-With a focus on improving access to care and reducing overdose deaths, the project aligns with several OD2A strategies, including Linkage to Care and Harm Reduction.
-The HUB employs three CDC Foundation Peer Navigators—individuals with lived experience in recovery—who serve as trusted guides, connecting community members to treatment services, harm reduction resources and essential supports like transportation, ID recovery, housing and food.
+Its services reflect a public health approach that combines community-based overdose prevention support with recovery-oriented support, basic needs fulfillment and peer empowerment was established to address critical service gaps in overdose prevention and recovery support across the Kentucky River District.
+With a focus on improving access to care and reducing overdose deaths, the project aligns with several OD2A strategies, including linkage to treatment, recovery and/or other overdose prevention services.
+The HUB employs three CDC Foundation Peer Navigators—individuals with lived experience in recovery—who serve as trusted guides, connecting community members to treatment services, community-based overdose prevention resources and essential support like transportation, ID recovery, housing and food.
 These navigators play a vital role in building rapport, reducing stigma and helping individuals navigate complex systems of care.

 Activities led by Peer Navigators include:

-• Conducting community-based outreach and harm reduction education;
+- Conducting community-based outreach and overdose prevention education;

 By embedding Peer Navigators within the HUB, the project ensures culturally responsive, trauma-informed and person-centered service delivery in a high-need rural setting.